KungumapriyaaMKP/InfosysSpringboard/README.md

 Kungumapriyaa : Can we choose any different data set which is unique , so that we can stand out from others?

-Varshitha here,kungumapriya if u know any other dataset can u suggest
+Varshitha here,kungumapriya if u know any other dataset can u suggest kungumapriyaa : sure, when is our next milestone?